iterative/katacoda-scenarios/basics/versioning/step2.md

-# Tracking data versions with GIT
+# Tracking data versions with Git

 As we saw in the previous step, in order to keep track of different versions of `file.txt` (which are stored on the cache), we have to